Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/2_map_the_data_to_graph.md

 Now open the Jaseci Studio and logging with the credentials as instructed in the previous section.

 Goto the graph tab in the left side bar and select the `uuid` from the Select Graph drop down.
-You will see a beautifull output like this.
+You will see a beautiful output like this.

 ![Jaseci Studio Movie Graph]("./../img/initial_view_movie_graph.png)